 According to a survey from Dr. Greene-Chandos and colleagues at The Ohio State University Wexner Medical Center, just 10 percent of women surveyed knew that hiccups, combined with atypical chest pain, are among the early stroke symptoms in women.
 “Hiccups are consistent with posterior circulation problems from the brainstem,” Dr. Greene-Chandos says.
 “The brainstem holds swallowing and the drive to breathe,” along with other functions.
 Keep in mind that this is an extremely rare symptom of stroke.
 There’s no need to run to the emergency room every time you hiccup!
-Find out more things your hiccups are trying to say about your health.

 Sudden behavioral changes or agitation

 A shift in mental state may be a unique sign of stroke for women, according to the National Stroke Association.
 Dr. Greene-Chandos believes this could be consistent with a posterior circulation stroke, which could target areas responsible for memory and personality.
 However, the frontal lobe is also tied to personality, so behavior changes “could be due to a frontal lobe stroke as well,” she says.
-Here are some other signs of stroke that men and women may be ignoring.

 Nausea or vomiting

 While changes in your vision are a relatively common sign, according to the National Stroke Association, women’s visual symptoms may include hallucinations.
 Your occipital lobes—”the powerhouse of interpretation of visual input,” Dr. Greene-Chandos says—can be damaged by posterior circulation problems.
-This women’s vision trouble was a sign of stroke, but she ignored it.
+(This women’s vision trouble was a sign of stroke, but she ignored it.)

 Taking birth control pills or HRT

-In Dr. Greene-Chandos’ study, only 11 percent of women surveyed knew that taking hormones like the birth control pills or hormone replacement therapy (HRT) could raise stroke risk.
+In Dr. Greene-Chandos’ study, only 11 percent of women surveyed knew that taking hormones like birth control pills or hormone replacement therapy (HRT) could raise stroke risk.
 According to the American Stroke Association, the pill can double your chances of having a stroke.
 New research by Dr. Rexrode looked at why these hormonal treatments are problematic.
-“Oral estrogens tend to increase clotting factors made by the liver, leading to higher risk of blood clots,” Dr. Rexrode says.
+“Oral estrogens tend to increase clotting factors made by the liver, leading to a higher risk of blood clots,” Dr. Rexrode says.
 Some women also see their blood pressure rise on oral contraceptive pills.
 Your doctor should take your blood pressure before prescribing the pills and watch for changes.
 If you already have high blood pressure, make sure to tell your doctor before taking the pill or HRT.
 Taking birth control pills is a stroke risk factor you can control.

 Early menopause or early menstruation

 Starting either one of these life changes ahead of schedule can alter a woman’s risk, according to Dr. Rexrode’s research.
 Starting menstruation before ten years of age or menopause before a woman turns 45 can put her at a higher risk of a stroke.
 “During the years that woman is menstruating, she produces higher levels of estrogen and other hormones,” Dr. Rexrode says, and it may be that the shortened exposure to these hormones bumps up risk—though researchers are still searching for the reason.
-You might be able to lower your stroke risk by eating this one food every day.
+(You might be able to lower your stroke risk by eating this one food every day.}

 Some pregnancy complications

 Unfortunately, unsuccessful pregnancies may also be a predictor of stroke risk, if the miscarriages were due to a clotting disorder, according to the American Stroke Association.
 “The clotting factors increase the risk of developing clots in the heart or in the blood vessels of the brain, both of which can lead to stroke,” Dr. Bushnell says.
 Another sign of a clotting disorder is a history of clots in the legs, also called deep vein thrombosis (DVT).
-Make sure you know all of the silent blood clot symptoms to look out for.
+(Make sure you know all of the silent blood clot symptoms to look out for.)